kdorfmanUMN/GANs_SCFT/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This repository is part of the submitted work [Generative Block Polymer Phase Discovery](http://doi/), which describes a method to train Deep Convolutional Generative Adversarial Networks (DCGANs) to generate initial guess fields for Self-Consistent Field Theory (SCFT) simulations for phase discovery.
+This repository is part of the submitted work [Gaming self-consistent field theory: Generative block polymer phase discovery](https://doi.org/10.1073/pnas.2308698120), which describes a method to train Deep Convolutional Generative Adversarial Networks (DCGANs) to generate initial guess fields for Self-Consistent Field Theory (SCFT) simulations for phase discovery.